-Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?: See the FAQ (Frequently-Asked Questions) tab for important information on changing Options on Themes other than the Current Theme.
+Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?: After installing and activating the plugin, see the plugin’s Settings page and click on the Theme Options tab for important information on changing Options for Themes other than the Active Theme.

 If you wish to donate, click here to view the home page for all jonradio Plugins.